 - Is there an age requirement?

-Cabin Leaders are generally between the ages of 15 to 22 years of age.
-You must be 15 or invited by a visiting elementary school teacher.
+Cabin Leaders are generally between the ages of 15 and 22 years of age.
+You must be at least 15 years old on the day the students arrive.

 FAQS About Camp:

 - How many students will be in my cabin?

 Between 12 and 19 most weeks depending on how many students are at camp.